 Fabric as an Organic Wallcovering

 In this interior project, triaxially folded, thermally treated fabric was used.
-By maintaining the softness of the fabric and strength of shape-memory texture, the material allows to generate an organic and ethereal environment.
+By maintaining the softness of the fabric and strength of shape-memory texture, the material allows generating an organic and ethereal environment.

 Straw on a Curtain Wall